hansroland/reflex-dom-inbits/tutorial.md

 The last 2 changes make the programs simpler!

-In this tutorial, we will use the library versions from Github.
+In this tutorial, we will use the library versions reflex-dom-0.4 and reflex-0.5 from Github.
+Unfortunately most of the examples will not compile with reflex-dom-0.3!

 ## Popular Language Extensions